ExtremeEarth-Project/Semagrow/README.md

 in general, without having the responsibility to centrally manage the data sources of the federation.

+You can find the latest version of Semagrow in this Github repository https://github.com/semagrow/semagrow.

 ## Getting Started

 ### Building